-Shark Stewards is a leading partner of the Golden Gate Marine Protected Area Collaboration, whose mission is to conduct citizen science in our MPAs, help communicate the importance of Marine Protected Areas along the San Francisco and Marin shorelines and assist fishermen to comply with the regulations under the Marine Life Protection Act.
+Shark Stewards is a leading partner of the Golden Gate Marine Protected Area Collaborative Network, whose mission is to conduct citizen science in our MPAs, help communicate the importance of Marine Protected Areas along the San Francisco and Marin shorelines and assist fishermen to comply with the regulations under the Marine Life Protection Act.

 Golden Gate Marine Protected Area